-In terms of other material considerations, much weight is given by the applicant to the 2013 decision.
-Since that Permission was supported by the Committee, there have been two new LDPs.
+In terms of other material considerations, weight is given by the applicant to the 2013 decision, in support of the proposal.
+Whilst it is not clear why this support was given by the Committee at that time, there have been two subsequent iterations of the Local Development Plans since that decision, which have not chosen to allocate the site for development.
 This application is required to be assessed against the current LDP adopted in 2019.

 It is noted that the 2013 permission was not implemented and lapsed in 2016.
 In 2017 an application for houses on the site was refused and a request to allocate the site for houses also made.
-That request was rejected by the Scottish Government's examination of the current LDP.
+That request was rejected by the Scottish Government's Examination of the current LDP.
+In response to the consultation, the Community Council is concerned that should the venture fail, the site would become a development opportunity for housing.
+It is unclear why the 2013 consent was not implemented and why it was subsequently superseded by the housing proposals.
+Should the site be developed but become unused, any subsequent proposals for alternative development, such as housing, would have to be considered in the context of a derelict/brownfield site.

 The 2013 decision is not considered to outweigh the findings that this proposal is contrary to the current LDP.
 These findings reflect the findings of the examination of the LDP, which is considered to have considerable weight in the assessment of any development for this site.
+The reduction in the built-up area is also not considered to overcome the reasons for the 2020 refusal of planning permission, with the exception in relation to the Regional Park.

-The proposal is therefore recommended to be refused for the following reason:
+The proposal is therefore recommended to be refused for the following reasons: